Gov. Pritzker makes June 19 IL holiday; Juneteenth celebrations in Chicago scheduled

 RELATED: Senate unanimously passes bill making Juneteenth a federal holiday

-County leaders will also announce Wednesday that they will light the skyline in red in honor of Juneteenth.
+County leaders also announced Wednesday that they will light the skyline in red in honor of Juneteenth.

 Chicago has a number of events planned Wednesday, leading up to Juneteenth this weekend.

-At Daley Plaza, a Juneteenth flag was raised earlier this week, and at noon Wednesday, Cook County Board President Toni Preckwinkle will lead a ceremony there.
+At Daley Plaza, a Juneteenth flag was raised earlier this week, and at noon Wednesday, Cook County Board President Toni Preckwinkle will led a ceremony there.